The Office of the Australian Information Commissioner (OAIC) maintains a number of privacy registers:

 Public interest determinations register

-The Privacy Act 1988 (Privacy Act) allows the Privacy Commissioner to make Public interest deteminations (PID).
-More information about PIDs, how the Privacy Commissioner makes these determinations and a list of PIDs on the Public interest determinations register page.
+For more information about PIDs, how the Information Commissioner makes these determinations and a list of registered PIDs see the Public interest determinations register page.

 Privacy codes register

 More information about privacy codes and a list of current privacy codes can be found on the Privacy codes register page.

 Privacy opt-in register

-The Privacy Act allows small business operators, who would otherwise not be covered by the Privacy Act, to choose to be treated as an organisation for the purposes of the Act and therefore subject to the National Privacy Principles.
-For more information about how to opt-in, the opt-in form and how to opt-out in see the Privacy opt-in register page.
+The Privacy Act allows small business operators, who would otherwise not be covered by the Privacy Act, to choose to be treated as an organisation for the purposes of the Act and therefore subject to the Australian Privacy Principles.